FAQ

 Yes.
 If you already bought a report on this company, you can re-verify for 9.99 EUR (50% off the regular price) within 12 months of the original purchase.
 Re-verification produces a fresh snapshot of the data, with a new PDF and a new 90-day online window with alerts.
 It is the best option to double-check before signing a contract, paying a milestone, or rechecking near the end of a build.
 If you have already hired and the build is long, you may prefer Continuous Protection, which extends the coverage of your current report without generating a new one.

 Alerts are included with every report purchased, for 90 days, no subscription required.
 Whenever there are relevant changes to the contractor (new court proceedings, an insolvency declaration, IMPIC license changes), ObraXRAY automatically alerts you by email.
+For the critical events, we also send an immediate SMS as long as you've confirmed your phone number in Settings.
+SMS is optional but recommended for ongoing builds, since it reaches you before you open your inbox.
 This matters especially because in an insolvency you have only 30 days to file your creditor claims with the court.
 Without monitoring, many people only discover the insolvency after the deadline has expired.
 After 90 days you can re-verify (9.99 EUR) for a fresh window with updated data, or extend coverage with Continuous Protection if your build is still in progress.

 When a company is declared insolvent, the court sets a deadline of up to 30 days for creditors to file claims with the insolvency administrator (Art.
 36(1)(j) and Art.
 128 of CIRE).
 The judge sets the exact deadline in the sentence, and it can be less than 30 days.
 If you don't file within this deadline, you lose the right to be recognized as a creditor, even if you're owed tens of thousands of euros.
 We published a detailed guide on the 30-day CIRE deadline with the full legal framework, and an urgent action guide for those already in this situation.
-ObraXRAY automatically alerts you if a contractor you're monitoring declares insolvency, so you don't miss the deadline.
+ObraXRAY automatically alerts you by email if a contractor you're monitoring declares insolvency, and also by SMS if you've confirmed your phone in Settings - so you won't miss the deadline even if you aren't checking email every day.

 Yes.
 All data comes from 9 official Portuguese government sources: court records from CITIUS (insolvencies, executions, editals, Portaria 200), construction licenses from IMPIC, commercial registry data, Ministry of Justice publications, Tax Authority and Social Security debtor lists, ACT labor sanctions, civil proceedings from 197 Portuguese courts, and public contracts from Portal Base.
 Data is fetched directly from these sources at the time of search, not from old copies.
 However, our reports are informational and do not constitute legal advice.
 For important legal decisions, we always recommend consulting a lawyer.
 If you want to verify the data yourself, we published a step-by-step guide on how to check each official source for free.